asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-Stack-Research/Investigation-of-a-reSIProcate-Based-SIP-Channel-Driver-in-Asterisk.md

----
+!!! note

-**Note:**  One consequence of this approach is that the more of a library you use, the more of a facade you need to build.
+    One consequence of this approach is that the more of a library you use, the more of a facade you need to build.
 If the third-party library API changes in some significant way in a major release, Asterisk must either remain on the old version, possibly maintaining it past it's EOL horizon or alter the facade to match the third-party library's changes.
 Either situation is against one of the principle reasons for using a third party library in the first place.

----
+[//]: # (end-note)

 reSIProcate\_C\_Cpp\_FacadeL